grpc/proposal/A41-xds-rbac.md

 The `header` field is not entirely 1:1 with gRPC Metadata, in part because which HTTP headers are present in Metadata is not 100% consistent cross-language.
-For this design, `headers` can include `:method`, `:scheme`, `:authority`, and`:path` matchers and they should match the values received on-the-wire independent of whether they are stored in Metadata or in separate APIs.
-`:scheme` is not universally available in gRPC APIs, so it may be hard-coded to `http` if unavailable. `:method` can be hard-coded to `POST` if unavailable and a code audit confirms the server denies requests for all other method types.
+For this design, `headers` can include `:method`, `:authority`, and`:path` matchers and they should match the values received on-the-wire independent of whether they are stored in Metadata or in separate APIs. `:method` can be hard-coded to `POST` if unavailable and a code audit confirms the server denies requests for all other method types.
 Implementations must not match [hop-by-hop headers][].
 Since hop-by-hop headers [are not used in HTTP/2 except for `te: trailers`][rfc7540 connection header], implementations must ensure they are disallowing the `Connection` header and not matching the `TE` header.
 Multi-valued metadata is represented as the concatenation of the values along with a `,` (comma, no added spaces) separator, as permitted by HTTP and gRPC.
 The `Content-Type` provided by the client must be used; not a hard-coded value.
 Binary headers are represented in their base64-encoded form, although we rarely expect binary header matchers other than presence-checking.

 [hop-by-hop headers]: https://datatracker.ietf.org/doc/html/rfc7230#section-6.1
 [rfc7540 connection header]: https://datatracker.ietf.org/doc/html/rfc7540#section-8.1.2.2